Macroscopic Two-Dimensional Polariton Condensates

-This is the first time that such a behavior (fluid passing a defect) is recorded for a continuum of states, suggesting that, at higher densities, a new class of experiments on polariton superfluidity could be performed on expanding clouds free from reservoir artifacts and involving macroscopic distances.
-Remarkably, the polariton density outside of the pumped region, at the bottom of the LPB, manifests a nonlinear increase as a function of the pumping power for extremely low density values, as shown in Fig.~\ref{fig:4}(a).
+Remarkably, the polariton density outside of the pumped region, at the bottom of the LPB, manifests a nonlinear increase as a function of the pumping power for extremely low density values, as shown in Fig.~\ref{fig:4}(a)~\cite{Steger2016}.
 At the same time, the formation of the bottom condensate is marked by a narrowing of the linewidth, as shown in Fig.~\ref{fig:4}(b).
-The low density of the extended condensate dwindles the effects of polariton-polariton interaction, reducing the intrinsic dephasing of the condensate \cite{Kim2016} and making this configuration appealing both for applications and for future investigations on phase transition dynamics in polariton systems.
+The low density of the extended condensate diminishes the effects of polariton-polariton interaction, reducing the intrinsic dephasing of the condensate \cite{Kim2016} and making this configuration appealing both for applications and for future investigations of phase transition dynamics in polariton systems~\cite{Caputo2016}.
 In Fig.~\ref{fig:4}(c), the ratio between the density in the lowest energy state and the whole expanding cloud is compared at different excitation powers, showing a nonlinear increase at the condensation threshold.

-A theory joining hydrodynamics and relaxation of an expanding and relaxing condensate can be developed by combining the mean field description of the dynamics given by the Gross-Pitaevskii equation (GPE)~\cite{Wouters2008b,Carusotto13a} with the rate equations that account for stimulated scattering due to the interaction with a phonon bath~\cite{Doan2005,Wouters2010b}.
-In order to obtain a simplified differential equation describing the steady-state polariton distribution in energy and space, we adapt the recent approach that merges both components of the dynamics at a level of the description that involves only the polariton density \cite{Bobrovska2016}.
-We study the dynamics outside of the pumping spot, without the presence of an exciton reservoir and with low polariton densities, allowing to ignore the nonlinear term, so that the GPE reads ${i\hbar \partial_t \psi(r)= \left(E_0 - \frac{\hbar^2}{2m}\nabla^2 - \frac{i \hbar}{2}\gamma \right)\psi(r)}$ (where $E_0$ is the energy corresponding to the bottom of the lower branch, $\gamma$ is the decay rate and we have assumed cylindrical symmetry).
-A continuity equation, relating spatial and temporal fluxes, is derived from the GPE for each polariton energy through spectral expansion:
+To reproduce the experimental observation, a theory that joins hydrodynamics and relaxation of an expanding and relaxing condensate is developed by combining the mean field description of the dynamics given by the Gross-Pitaevskii equation (GPE)~\cite{Wouters2008b,Carusotto13a} with the rate equations that account for stimulated scattering due to the interaction with a phonon bath~\cite{Doan2005,Wouters2010b}.
+A simple differential equation that describes the steady-state polariton distribution in both energy and space can be derived with both components of the dynamics treated at the mean-field level~\cite{Bobrovska2016, note:note3}.
+The results of the calculation reproduce the observed results using the experimental parameters and confirm that an extended polariton condensate is formed when the phonon-mediated stimulated scattering is included ~\cite{note:note3}.